autioch/page-ripper/readme.md

 ## TODO
 1. Move all `normalizations` of urls to filenames to the crawler, instead of relying on the valid `parsePost` result.
-2. Decide what should be `unique` key in the posts array, `url` or `id`?
- - if `id`, then how it can by forsed/ensured to be unique by the parser?
- - if `url`, then how should be treated query parameters, ports, protocols?
-Which part of url should be "unique"?
- - maybe both fields should combine into unique property?